marhu98/Manifolds/README.md

 (ddx2*x2 + 1.0*dx1**2 - 1.0*dx2**2)/x2
 ```

-We can also calculate the symbols of a sphere:
+- We can do the same to a sphere.
+Currently dimensions 1, 2 and 3 are implemented.
+But arbitrary dimensions might be implemented in the future.
+Anyway, computation get very expensive very soon.
+For example, the inverse of a nxn matrix must be calculated
+which is an operation at best O(n^3).

 ```
 Sphere = S2(1)
 print(Sphere)